RetailDAO/Docs/DAO_Purpose_and_Goals/Core_Objectives.md

-# Our Initial Core Objectives:
+# Our Initial Core Objectives: :handshake:

 - ## Short-term:
     - Bootstrap & grow the community in Discord,